How do you make gardening worth your time if you don’t have the space for a large garden?

 I have a large garden plus six raised beds.
 Every year the vegetables in my raised beds produce more than several times the amount of the same crops planted in my garden.
 Why?
 Because I’m able to control fertility better — and quicker — in a raised bed.
 (In-ground gardens can be just as productive, but improving native soil to optimum fertility and tilth can take years.)

 As mentioned in my post on growing tomatoes, I add a bag of compost and a bag of composted cow manure to one 4’x8′ raised bed.
 When you spread it out, it doesn’t seem like a lot, but a little goes a long way, especially with organic amendments.
-Unlike inorganic fertilizer, organic methods slowly release nutrients over the season instead of a short, limited-burst.
+Unlike synthetic fertilizer, organic methods slowly release nutrients over the season instead of a short, limited-burst.

 When you focus on fertility, your harvests will yield the greatest, allowing more production in less space.